david618/dcosadmin/installation/onpremise/README.md

 $ ssh-keygen
 </pre>

-You'll need to remove the password from the private key.
+Leave password blank.

+If you have a private key with a password remove the password.

 <pre>
-$ mv centos.pem centos.pem.withpassword
+mv centos.pem centos.pem.withpassword
-$ openssl rsa -in centos.pem.withpassword -out centos.pem
+openssl rsa -in centos.pem.withpassword -out centos.pem
 </pre>

 Now on each server run these commands as root to create the user and configure pki access.